her/dsample/README.md

   -h, --help            show this help message and exit -o OUTPUT, --output OUTPUT
-                        output filename for downsampled image -d n, --downsample n  downsample by a factor of 2, 3, or 4 -g, --gaussian-kernel
+                        output filename for downsampled image -d n, --downsample n  downsample by a factor of 2, 3, 4, 5, 6 -g, --gaussian-kernel
                         apply a gaussian kernel, effective in reducing gaussian noise